Recursive competence: how to learn that you can learn

 B = quantity of things you've touched

-If you are a clever goblin like Urg, you’ve probably noted the best way to keep this ratio high is to keep “B” as low as possible.
+The best way to keep this ratio high is to keep “B” as low as possible.

-Now we face new problem: How can you un-touch things?
+New problem: How can you un-touch things?

 If you have a WFH partner, you have production network!
 Tread carefully!